 1. With the engine stopped, loosen the two adjusting knobs and move seat to desired position.
 After adjustment, tighten knobs securely.
 If seat does not move after loosening knobs, it may be necessary to loosen the 5/16" patch lock screws located at the rear of the seat using a 1/2 inch wrench.
+The adjusting knobs need to be positioned as shown so as not to interfere with seat mounting plate when returned to sitting position.
 See Figure 2.3.